Fire escape chutes are an excellent evacuation solution in the face of a large fire.

 What are Fire Escape Chutes?

 A fire escape chute is a piece of equipment specifically made for emergency exits.
 It is mainly used in buildings where installation of a fire escape ladder is impractical.
-The chute is usually constructed of fabric (or sometimes metal) and installed on the upper floors of a building or roof.
+The chute is usually constructed of fabric (or sometimes plastic and metal) and installed on the upper floors of a building or roof.
 The chute can deploy within seconds, offering safe escape at a controlled velocity.

 Why Should I Use a Fire Escape Chute?